-The Section of Radiation Oncology is excited to have initiated our residency program, newly approved by the Accreditation Council for Graduate Medical Education (ACGME) Review Committee in 2018.
-Our first excellent resident joined us in July 2020, our second in July 2021.
-This fall we are accepting applications for 1 advanced position to begin July 2023.
-Thereafter we anticipate continuing with 1 resident entering the program every year, eventually building to a cohort totaling 4 positions.
+The Section of Radiation Oncology is excited to have initiated our residency program, approved by the Accreditation Council for Graduate Medical Education (ACGME) Review Committee in 2018.
+Our first excellent resident joined us in July 2020, our second in July 2021, and our third in July 2022.
+We have an excellent physician joining us in July 2023, thereby completing our cohort totaling 4 positions.
+This fall we are accepting applications for 1 advanced position to begin July 2024.

 We offer a full panoply of world-class therapies, including:

 - HDR and LDR brachytherapy applications across the full range body sites

 - A variety of treatments utilizing unsealed sources (e.g. Ra-223, I-131, Y-90)

 - Cutting-edge image-guided radiation therapy technologies, such as conebeam CT treatment imaging

 - VisionRT applications